SESYNC-ci/basic-git-lesson/slides/config.md

 You have created a repository that has no history---it will accept the commits made in RStudio without conflict.
 The quick start information provided by GitHub explains how to finish configuration of your local git repo.
+Copy the code under "...or push an existing repository from the command line" and paste it into the RStudio Terminal window.

 ~~~bash
 git remote add origin https://github.com/{{ site.data.lesson.example.user }}/handouts.git
 git push -u origin master
 ~~~
 {:.text-document title="Console"}

+Enter your username and password when prompted. *Note* that on Unix operating systems, you don't see asterisks appearing when you type in the password, but don't worry, it's being typed in!
+After the first time, you will no longer need to use the terminal to push changes if you do not want to.
+You can use the RStudio dropdown menu to both commit and push changes, and you won't have to enter your password each time.
+{:.notes}

 ===